cytopia/devilbox/README.md

 **Optional NoSQL stack**

-In order to also use the docker containers below, use the `docker-compose.optional.yml` instead:
+In order to also use the Docker containers below, use the `docker-compose.optional.yml` instead:
 ```shell
 $ docker-compose -f docker-compose.optional.yml up
 ```